 One of the fastest and easiest ways to improve your WordPress blog is to activate a plugin.
+Plugins are modules that extend the functionality of WordPress.
 There are thousands of developers who build plugins that anyone can use to improve the look, feel and functionality of their sites.
 There’s a plugin for everything.
 Most are free and can be implemented with little hassle.
 You don’t need to code or anything like that for most of them – just install, activate and it’s done.

 A word of warning before we proceed.
 Adding too many plugins can make your site heavy and slow to load.
 Make sure you only use plugins that are necessary in order to achieve a better usability and user experience.
 Do not go overboard.
 Keep it simple.
 Keep an eye on the speed and performance.
 If a plugin is not what you expected or you no longer use it, just click on “Deactivate” and “Delete” the plugin.
+There’s even a plugin that will help you identify plugins that slow your site down – see it further down in this list.
 For more ways to speed up your site take a look here.

 Over the years I have tested and used many of the best WordPress plugins.
 Installing essential plugins is one of the first things I do after starting a new blog.
 This is the list of plugins that I find most useful.
 It includes some of the most downloaded plugins ever.